Business Term Loans

 Can You Have Both?
 The Hybrid Strategy

-Many businesses benefit from holding a term loan for long-term capital needs and a line of credit for day-to-day working capital at the same time.
-This two-product approach lets you match the financing structure to the specific use case rather than forcing every capital need into one tool.
+Many businesses benefit from holding a term loan for long-term capital needs.
+Also hold a line of credit for day-to-day working capital at the same time.

 Not sure which structure fits your situation?
 Get pre-qualified for both.